polar-app/polar-app/packages/polar-site2/content/blog/2021-06-10-Polar-Senior-Frontend-Engineer.md

 - Experience with PDFs or EPUBs big plus
 - Strong preference for previous startup experience
 - Analytical thinking.
 Deep respect for the scientific method and objective data analysis
-- Location: Brazil, Argentina, Mexico, Spain
+- Location: Anywhere with preference for South/Latin America, Eastern Europe, Egypt

 You will be one of the first people on the team, so this is a crucial decision for us.
 We strongly respect your work life balance but we are looking for someone who is passionate about the product and role, not just